fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - After you finish your revisions, commit them to your repository, and create a pull request for your edits.
 "%}

-{% include alert.html class='danger' title='Topic descriptions due' text="
-- Post to GitHub a short title and description of your intended _Metahistory_ essay.
-"%}

 {% include alert.html class='info' title='In class' text="
-- Challenges and necessity of public history (esp after Fulbrook)
+- Address any technical issues with publishing your revisions
-- Basic research process that you should use for your essays.
+- Go over the basic research process that you should use for your essays.
 This ensures you will be selecting appropriate sources, and using and citing them appropriately.
+- How to use Zotero to keep organized
+- Note descriptions are due next week
 "%}

-{% include alert.html class='warning' title='Don\'t procrastinate with citations!' text="
+{% include alert.html class='warning' title='Stay organized!' text="
+As you begin research, stay organized and keep track of everything from the get go.
+Keep track of what you've looked at, what you need to, what you won't use, pages of specific texts you want to come back to, etc. Zotero is a great, if not the best, tool for this.

-If you just write stuff down and don't bother citing where you found it, you will have to eventually hunt down all the page numbers and THAT'S A HUGE WASTE OF TIME.
-As someone who has wasted considerable time on just that, please take my advice: take time to make accurate references AS YOU WRITE.
+When you find a quote or passage you want to use later, make sure to make note of it.
+You will feel you can easily come back to it, but in reality you will forget where it was.
+And then eventually you'll end up WASTING TIME looking for stuff you already found.
+As someone who has wasted considerable time on just that, please learn from my own mistakes: take time to make accurate references AS YOU RESEARCH AND WRITE.
 "%}

 ## Week 13

+### 15: (digital) Public History
+- Thomas Cauvin, "New Field, Old Practices: Promises and Challenges of Public History", _Magazén_, 1 (2021).
+This is in our ZOTERO library (and be sure you log in to access the PDF or it will look like it's not there)!

+{% include alert.html class='danger' title='Reading Reflection' text="
+- What are the tensions and challenges of doing public history?
+- Is international public history even possible?
+- It's easy to see how Fulbrook's advice may useful for public history, but what are the challenges of implementing what she's arguing in terms of public history.
+"%}

-### 15: History as Data
+### 17: History as Data
 - SKIM: Margo Anderson, "Quantitative History", 246-59.
 - Laura Spinney, [History as a giant data set: how analysing the past could help save the future](https://www.theguardian.com/technology/2019/nov/12/history-as-a-giant-data-set-how-analysing-the-past-could-help-save-the-future)